THE VISUAL RHYTHM IN REPRESENTATIONAL PAINTING

 1 - Rhythm generated through repetition

-When in Realistic painting the visual elements are inserted in a repetitive way, there is a presentation of visual information characterized by a constant and regular temporal resonance.
+When in Representational painting the visual elements are inserted in a repetitive way, there is a presentation of visual information characterized by a constant and regular temporal resonance.

 Through the rhythm generated by repetition, the visual elements are similar to each other, having in each of them the same visual characteristics present as a whole, such as geometric structures, tonal values, colors, etc. Each visual element has the same importance within the composition, and the availability of these elements resonates in the work with the sensation of time.